bogdanb/hpmor/README.md

 Note: the Omake Files chapters (11 and 64) have been moved to the end of the single-file PDF.
 Those chapter numbers are omitted in the text, so chapter 10 is followed by chapter 12, for example.
-Similarly, the chapter disclaimers and epigraphs are removed to an appendix.
 In the six-volume PDFs, all chapters are renumbered to start from 1 at the start of a book, and there are no appendices.
+Some epigraphs have been omitted but are in the source files of the chapters.

 ## Files